JimvandeVen/web-app-from-scratch-18-19/README.md

 ## API

-The [API](https://docs.magicthegathering.io/) I'm using is the onofficial REST interface for Magic: The Gathering.
+The [API](https://docs.magicthegathering.io/) I'm using is the unofficial REST interface for Magic: The Gathering.
 This API returns a maximum of 100 cards per call.
 The data you get is JSON.
 There is a maximum of 5000 calls per hour.

 ##  Actor diagram